amritap0200/Amrita_Resume/README.md

+ECE undergrad
-ECE undergrad | Exploring the intersection of hardware and software | 🛠️ Building, debugging, and learning—one project at a time 🌱 Always open to new ideas
+🛠️ Building, debugging, and learning—one project at a time 🌱 Always open to new ideas

 I’m a second-year Electronics & Communication Engineering student  passionate about the intersection of hardware and software - anything from embedded systems to AI/ML and even quantum computing.
 My recent robotics project, which integrates sensor networks with conversational AI, reflects my fascination with intelligent systems.
 I'm particularly drawn to open-source development, where collaborative innovation thrives.